Facebook plans to raise $10.6 billion in mega IPO

 "The price range may be tactical.
 They will likely walk the range up," Schwerin argued.

-At the top end of the IPO range, Facebook would rival the market value of Amazon.com and Cisco Systems Inc (CSCO.O), which are worth just over $100 billion, and surpass the combined market value of older technology companies Hewlett-Packard Co (HPQ.N) and Dell Inc DELL.O.
+At the top end of the IPO range, Facebook would rival the market value of Amazon.com and Cisco Systems Inc, which are worth just over $100 billion, and surpass the combined market value of older technology companies Hewlett-Packard Co and Dell Inc.

 Among existing shareholders, the largest seller in the IPO will be venture capital firm Accel Partners, which will make about $1.2 billion assuming the shares sell at the $31.5 mid-point.
 Zuckerberg is selling the next largest chunk of shares, worth a little under $1 billion.